ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 2. baseUrl
-Informs the base URL used in Beagle in the application.
-Requests made by `BeagleWidget` and navigation actions uses the `baseUrl` property to build their paths.
-Default is empty string.
+It informs the base URL used on Beagle in the application.

+The requests made by `BeagleWidget` and navigation actions uses the `baseUrl` property to build their paths.
+The default is empty string.
 In the example below, the resulting request will be `http://yourBffBaseUrl.io/test`:
 ```dart
 BeagleSdk.init(
   baseUrl: 'http://yourBffBaseUrl.io',